sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/Convolutional_Neural_Network.md

     return r
 ```

-Preparing function for **ReLU Layer**.
+Next, preparing function for **ReLU Layer**.
 Here, all values that are negative is substituted with 0.
 <br/>Consider following part of the code:

 ```py